 Pant Memorial Institute was built in 1922 as a war memorial, and is listed as such on the War Memorials register.
 The building originally carried a World War 1 roll of honour, which unfortunately was lost sometime in the late 1970s.
 Our WW1 casualties are commemorated on the memorial outside Llanymynech church, and some are also buried there.
 We also now have a copy of the Morton Parish roll of honour for Pant, with the original in Oswestry Town Museum.

 more information about our World War 1 casualties:

-This memorial tablet was originally in the United Reformed Chapel, which is why the text refers to ‘members of this church’.
+This memorial tablet was originally in the United Reformed Chapel, (formerly the Pant Congregational Chapel) which is why the text refers to ‘members of this church’.
 When the chapel closed in 2004, the plaque was moved to the hall, and re-dedicated in its new home on 11th November that year.
 It now forms the centrepiece of our annual remembrance ceremony and is separately listed on the war memorial register.
 Our act of remembrance commemorates the dead of all wars.

 There are six names on the tablet.
 Three men were killed in action while serving with Bomber Command, and three were members of the Pant Home Guard who died during or shortly after World War II.
 Underlined names link to their commemorative certificates from the Commonwealth War Graves commission.